UW-Stout professor fired for not wearing mask on campus

-The UW System Board of Regents last month fired a UW-Stout engineering professor for failing to wear a mask while on campus last year, according to documents obtained by the Wisconsin State Journal.
+The University of Wisconsin System Board of Regents last month fired a UW-Stout engineering professor for failing to wear a mask while on campus last year, according to documents obtained by the Wisconsin State Journal.

-Documents provided by the University of Wisconsin System show regents on July 8 voted unanimously to adopt an order of dismissal for UW-Stout engineering professor Pavel Bizyukov, because he didn't wear a mask in the classroom on Sept.
-9, 2020, as was required by UW-Stout and the Board of Regents, as well as not using the accommodations process to obtain an exception.
+A disciplinary investigation file released this week shows Regents on July 8 voted unanimously to adopt an order of dismissal for UW-Stout engineering professor Pavel Bizyukov because he didn’t wear a mask in the classroom on Sept.
+9, 2020, as required by UW-Stout and the board, and because he did not follow a process to obtain an exception to the mask requirement.

+Firing a professor is rare in the UW System, where it’s happened only six other times since 2010, a Wisconsin State Journal review of records found.

+The records show Bizyukov expressed a preference to teach in person during the fall 2020 semester, but still didn’t wear a mask.

 UW-Stout Chancellor Katherine Frank found grounds for Bizyukov’s termination in November, and those charges were upheld by a UW-Stout faculty committee following an evidentiary hearing.
 The Board of Regents’ Personnel Matters Review Committee unanimously determined in May that there was just cause for Bizyukov’s termination.

-In response to the COVID-19 pandemic, the Board of Regents passed a unanimous resolution in July 2020 requiring system schools to require that students and employees wear masks in all university buildings, after which UW-Stout issued a mask requirement in its "return to work" plan shortly after.
+In response to the COVID-19 pandemic, the Board of Regents passed a unanimous resolution in July 2020 requiring System schools to require that students and employees wear masks in all university buildings during the 2020-21 school year, after which UW-Stout issued a mask requirement in its “return to work” plan.

-The plan required UW-Stout employees to wear masks in all university buildings and that employees seeking a disability accommodation related to masking should follow a formal disability accommodation process.
+The plan required UW-Stout employees to wear masks in all university buildings and for employees seeking a disability-related exception to the rule to follow a formal process.

 According to the Board of Regents’ final order in the matter, interim Dean Gindy Neidermyer and department chair Thomas Lacksonen brought a complaint against Bizyukov in September 2020 for not wearing a mask on campus, including while teaching an in-person class.
 Bizyukov was then placed on paid administrative leave.

-Concerns about Bizyukov not wearing a mask surfaced during the third week of August 2020, when Bizyukov's colleague saw that he wasn't wearing a mask, and reported his concern to university officials, who then reminded Bizyukov of the masking requirement.
+Concerns about Bizyukov surfaced during the third week of August 2020, when Bizyukov’s colleague saw that he wasn’t wearing a mask and reported him to university officials, who then reminded Bizyukov of the masking requirement.

 Bizyukov explained he has difficulty breathing with a mask, and university officials later provided him with links to fill out a formal accommodation request.

-According to the final order, Bizyukov never filed a formal request for accommodation, but instead questioned the university's authority to mandate masks.
+According to the final order, Bizyukov never filed a formal request, but instead questioned the university’s authority to mandate masks.
 He later sent an email on Sept.
-8, the day before classes began, informing a human resources officer he planned on teaching his in-person classes without a mask unless his questions about the university's authority were answered.
+8, the day before classes began, informing a human resources officer he planned on teaching his in-person classes without a mask unless his questions about the university’s authority were answered.

 An instructor witnessed Bizyukov teaching his class without a mask on the morning of Sept.
 9.